-Rule Activity Classification Conditions/Standards/Terms Control/Discretion Non-Notification minimise the amount of slash discharging^ into any area listed in (b)(i) and (ii) and entering any area listed in (b)(iii). (k) Slash must be removed from within areas listed in (b)(i) where it is blocking river^ flow, or is diverting river^ flow and causing bank erosion.
-(I) Slash associated with landing sites and processing sites must be placed on stable ground and contained to prevent accumulated slash from causing erosion or land instability. (m) The use of mobile machinery in or on the bed^ of a river^ with a Schedule B Value of Trout Spawning in a manner that disturbs the bed^ of the active flowing channel must not take place during the trout spawning season (1 May to 30 September inclusive). (n) The use of mobile machinery in or on the bed ^ of a river ^ with a Schedule B Value of whitebait migration in a manner that disturbs the bed ^ of the active flowing channel must not take place 15 August to 30 November (inclusive). (o) The activity must be undertaken in accordance with an Erosion and Sediment Control Plan which must be submitted to the Regional Council upon request. (p) Any discharge^ resulting from the activity must not, after reasonable mixing, breach the water quality standards for change in visual clarity identified for that water body^ set out in Schedule E. (q) Regional Council must be notified at least 48 hours prior to the activity commencing.
-13-4 Cultivation Except as regulated by Rules 13-6, 13-8 and 13-9, any cultivation and ancillary Permitted (a) The activity must not take place on land^ that is within a coastal foredune. land disturbance for the purposes of constructing erosion and sediment control methods to minimise sediment (b) Bunding, silt traps, interception drains or other alternative methods to minimise sediment run-off to water^n must be installed prior to and maintained during
+Rule Activity Classification Conditions/Standards/Terms Control/Discretion Non-Notification (j) Harvesting must be planned and carried out so as to minimise the amount of slash discharging^ into any area listed in (b)(i) and (ii) and entering any area listed in (b)(iii). (k) Slash must be removed from within areas listed in (b)(i) where it is blocking river^ flow, or is diverting river^ flow and causing bank erosion.
+Slash associated with landing sites and processing sites must be placed on stable ground and contained to prevent accumulated slash from causing erosion or land instability. (m) The use of mobile machinery in or on the bed^ of a river^ with a Schedule B Value of Trout Spawning in a manner that disturbs the bed^ of the active flowing channel must not take place during the trout spawning season (1 May to 30 September inclusive). (n) The use of mobile machinery in or on the bed ^ of a river ^ with a Schedule B Value of Whitebait Migration in a manner that disturbs the bed ^ of the active flowing channel must not take place 15 August to 30 November (inclusive). (o) The activity must be undertaken in accordance with an Erosion and Sediment Control Plan which must be submitted to the Regional Council upon request. (p) Any discharge [^] resulting from the activity must not, after reasonable mixing, breach the water quality standards for change in visual clarity identified for that water body [^] set out in Schedule E. (q) Regional Council must be notified at least 48 hours prior to the activity commencing.
+13-4 Cultivation Except as regulated by Rules 13-6, 13-8 and 13-9, any cultivation and ancillary Permitted (a) The activity must not take place on land^ that is within a coastal foredune.
+Cultivation land disturbance for the purposes of constructing erosion and sediment control methods to minimise sediment run-off into water^ pursuant to s9(2) RMA (b) Bunding, silt traps, interception drains or other alternative methods to minimise sediment run-off to water ^h must be installed prior to and maintained during cultivation. and any ancillary: (c) Any ancillary discharge [^] of sediment into water [^] must not,